antmicro/ecos-mars-zx3/README.rst

    Remember that tests are built only if the corresponding setting is enabled in the ``.ecc`` used file.
    Tests cannot be generated for the *redboot* template, as they are in essence eCos applications.

-.. _build-application:

 Building an eCos application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With a compiled kernel files in the ``build/install/lib`` directory (see :ref:`build-kernel`), a user space eCos application can be compiled and linked to it.
+With a compiled kernel files in the ``build/install/lib`` directory (see `Building the kernel`_), a user space eCos application can be compiled and linked to it.

 .. topic:: Building user space application script.